 - Make sure you are getting the most out of your rental system.
 Data is king (after cash flow).
 You are using a rental-specific rental system, aren’t you?

-- Prepare your budget, including a cash flow analysis, monthly.
+- Prepare your budget including a cash flow analysis, monthly.
 Compare your operating results against budget.
-Determine that you are cash flow positive (should be for at least 8-9 months out of the year).
+Determine that you are cash flow positive (should be for at least 8-9 months a year).

 - Do not over depreciate your rental assets.
 Write them down to an orderly liquidation value after 60 months in the fleet.
 That should be about .83% per month of original cost.

 - Know how to price the sale of used units.
 I suggest you get an annual equipment appraisal which will contain Fair Market Value (FMV), Orderly Liquidation Value (OLV) and Forced Liquidation Value (FLV).
 Use the OLV and a base selling price and push for FMV if you can get it.

 - Make sure your financing meets your rental department needs.
 Term loans of 60 to 72 months are in order for most equipment.
 At 60 months the loan reduction is 1.67 percent of cost per month, which is obviously 20 percent per year.
 Your rental rate has to cover debt service, expenses and profit as noted earlier.

 - Know your tax situation.
 The rental business and the IRS do not get along very well.
 Your tax planning can get very complicated.
 The same goes for state and local tax jurisdictions.
 Pay all your taxes because if you don’t, the interest and penalties will just about put you out of business.

 - Last, do some marketing.
 Get a list of your customers ranked by rental volume for this year and the same period last year.
 I bet you haven’t “touched” two thirds of the list that rented last year and have yet to rent this year.